Sukanyasingh3/Sukanyasingh3/README.md

 🔍 Exploring the world, one dataset at a time

-🌱 I’m currently learning Data visualization and NLP
+🌱 I’m currently learning Data mining and NLP

 🤝 Ready to team up for tech magic :)